 When they caught him, the guards beat a confession out of the peasant, who feared they would kill him if he denied it.
 When asked where the necklace was, he claimed, hoping that he would get some help in his defense, that the treasurer forced him to take it and he had given it to him.
 When the treasurer was brought before the king he hoped having a second high officer also charged for the crime would eventually help prove his innocence, so he confirmed the accusation and said he had passed the necklace to the king’s chaplain.
 Then the chaplain also confessed, and named the palace’s chief musician as his link in the plot, figuring this would make his time in captivity pass more pleasantly.
 The musician then chose to indict a prostitute for the same reason.
 She, in turn, denied having any part in the theft.

 Sunset came before the matter could be resolved, so the king decided to continue the investigation the next day.
-The Bodhisatta did not think the peasant could have snuck into the park, nor could anyone inside have got out without being seen, so he was convinced that the five were all innocent and the chain of accusations had just been made for strategic reasons.
+The Bodhisatta did not think the peasant could have snuck into the park, nor could anyone inside have got out without being seen, so he was convinced that all five were innocent and the chain of accusations had just been made for strategic reasons.
 He thought it most likely a female monkey had stolen the necklace.
-So he requested and received permission from the king to do his own investigation.
+The Bodhisatta requested and received permission from the king to do his own investigation.
 He had his servants carefully listen to the suspect’s conversations that night and these confirmed their innocence in the Bodhisatta’s mind, so he turned, with the king’s blessing, to finding the necklace.

-The Bodhisatta put bead necklaces around the necks, wrists, and ankles of many of the park’s monkeys then he ordered men to watch them carefully, looking for the queen’s necklace.
+The Bodhisatta put bead necklaces around the necks, wrists, and ankles of many of the park’s monkeys and ordered men to watch them carefully, looking for the queen’s necklace.
 The thieving monkey grew jealous of the others who were flaunting their beads, so she put on her pearls.
 When the men saw this, they frightened her and made her drop the necklace, which they took to the Bodhisatta, who gave it to the king.
 The king was so pleased by the Bodhisatta’s wisdom he showered him with praise and treasure.

 In the Lifetime of the Buddha